-There are two minors in the Mathematics Department:

-- Minor in Mathematics - Minor in Mathematics for Teaching

-12. Can I double major or major and minor? and Students can declare more than one program as long as they can finish all courses required of their programs by their ered Degree Expected Term. n and ng :he Please see the "Program Declaration Checklist" on Page 15 for requirements to declare a secondary major, minor, or specialization. inc Students cannot double up on the following major pairs: Data Theory and Statistics & Data Science tics Mathematics/Economics and any major from the Economics Department Students cannot declare two math majors, two math o nts' minors, or a math major with a math minor.
-The only two math programs that students can declare together are a major and a specialization." res 13.
-Where and when can I petition to change or declare my math program?
+13. Can I double major or major and minor?

+Students can declare more than one program as long as they can finish all courses required of their programs by their Degree Expected Term.

+Please see the "Program Declaration Checklist" on Page 15 for requirements to declare a secondary major, minor, or specialization.

+Students cannot double up on the following major pairs:

+- Data Theory and Statistics & Data Science - Mathematics/Economics and any major from the Economics Department

+Students cannot declare two math majors, two math minors, or a math major with a math minor.
+Generally, the only two math programs that students can declare together are a major and a specialization or a math major and the Math for Teaching minor.

+14. Where and when can I petition to change or declare my math program?

 See the "Program Declaration Checklist" on Page 15.

-14. Who can declare a Specialization in Computing?
+15. Who can declare a Specialization in Computing?

 All math majors can declare a specialization except for Data Theory and Mathematics of Computation.

-See "Specialization in Computing" on Page 28. for 15.
-What courses do I need to take and when?
+See specialization details on page 28.

+16. What courses do I need to take and when?
 Can you help me plan my coursework to graduate on time?

-0 To make your time with a math advisor efficient and productive, please create a plan on your own first.
+To make your time with a math advisor efficient and productive, please create a plan on your own first.
 Then, we will review the plan to make recommendations if needed.

-9 To see what classes you need for the major, see Planning Your Coursework with DARS .
-Fill out a Degree Plan Contract n sion (DPC) to show how you plan to complete all your GE's and major coursework by your Degree Expected Term.
+To see what classes you need for the major, see Planning.
+Your Coursework with DARS.
+Fill out a Degree Plan Contract (DPC) to show how you plan to complete all your GE's and major coursework by your Degree Expected Term.
 In your DPC, include courses from the CURRENT TERM in which you're enrolled and any remaining terms you have left at UCLA.

 Make sure to consider the prerequisites to each course.

+- Mathematics Prerequisites

+- Statistics Prerequisites

+- Economics Prerequisites

-Mathematics Prerequisites Statistics Prerequisites nt to Economics Prerequisites Computer Science Prerequisites ient: Mathematics Department Tentative Schedule 16.
-How can I reach a math advisor?
+- Computer Science Prerequisites

+- Mathematics Department Tentative Schedule

+17. How can I reach a math advisor?